L-Briand/kblog/README.md

 Inside the `blog` folder lies two sub-folder :

 - `templates` It holds templates for **markdown** documents to be rendered as html.
 Since it's a markdown blog it only search for `.md` files.
 The default page template is `default_template.html`.
-All other extensions ending with `.md` are also considered as template ready.
+If you want to use another template, please add a header section in yaml with a tag `template: "<template_file>"` (you can find an exemple [here](blog/public/l'été-c'est-bien.md).
 - `public` It contains all publicly available content and documents.
 Available through `http://localhost:8080/public/`

 ### Documents render